 When a crash happens, the company as well as the driver may be liable for your harm.
 Companies have a duty to properly investigate drivers before hiring them.
 They also have a duty to make sure the driver is properly trained and supervised.
 When these duties are violated, innocent people get hurt.

-3. High-speed collisions often result in head injuries.
+3. High-speed interstate collisions often result in head injuries.

 While this may seem like common sense, many head injuries go undiagnosed.
 If you struck your head on the steering wheel, headrest, or window, pay close attention to whether you are experiencing any of the following symptoms: headaches, dizziness, loss of balance, fatigue, memory loss, mood swings, or pressure behind the eyes.
 In the event any of those symptoms are present, inform your doctor.
 Traumatic brain injuries (TBI) – even concussions – can produce long-term effects if not properly treated.

-Should you have any questions about South Carolina auto accident law or interstate wrecks, call us today for free copies of my books as well as a free consultation.
+Should you have any questions about South Carolina auto accident law or interstate wrecks, call our team of car accident lawyers today for free copies of my books as well as a free consultation.
 You can reach our Columbia, SC office at 803-790-2800.